hacs/documentation/source/docs/use/troubleshooting/hacs_update_broke_my_hacs.md

 ## Symptom

-You updated to a newer version of HACS, be it manually or because you had previously set up an update automation, and now HACS does not seems to work as expected anymore.
+You updated to a newer version of HACS, be it manually or because you had previously set up an update automation, and now HACS does not seem to work as expected anymore.

 ## Remedy